 The Belmond British Pullman also operates a full array of day trips and weekend breaks throughout Britain, many of them with themes such as castles, gardens, historic houses, romance and Christmas.

-Each of the British Pullman’s cars has its own name, décor and history.
+Each of Belmond British Pullman’s cars has its own name, décor and history.
 “Minerva” and “Perseus,” for example, were used to bring foreign dignitaries to Queen Elizabeth II’s coronation in 1953.
-“Perseus” also was used in Winston Churchill’s funeral train in 1965.
+“Perseus” was also used in Winston Churchill’s funeral train in 1965.
 The Queen Mother used “Phoenix” on many occasions, while “Audrey” was regularly used by members of the Royal Family between 1951 and 1964.
 “Zena,” meanwhile, was a star in the 1976 film ‘Agatha.’

-Dining is high art on the British Pullman.
+Dining is high art on the Belmond British Pullman.
 Tables are set with starched white cloth, shining silverware and glittering crystal.
 Each meal is accompanied by fine wines and champagnes selected by the train sommelier.

 Southbound passengers (heading towards the Channel from London) are served lunch.
 A typical luncheon menu might include seasonal soup served with chived créme fraiche; seared fillet of herb encrusted salmon, braised broad beans and smoked bacon, baby new potatoes served with a Noilly Prat sauce; chocolate Jaffa Cake tart.

 Northbound passengers (headed to London from the Channel) board in time for afternoon tea and champagne.
 A typical tea menu might include a selection of finger sandwiches; warm scones served with Devonshire clotted cream and strawberry jam; afternoon tea pastries; and a selection of tea and Colombian coffee.